 - Some students may have the opportunity to participate in more than one internship.
 Interning in different types of environments will give the student a chance to compare possible jobs as well as build a robust resume.

-- Most colleges now offer study abroad opportunities.
+- Most colleges now offer short or long-term study abroad opportunities.
 The experience of studying abroad requires a significant commitment, but can be a life transforming experience.